Digital Learning & BYOD

 Our Digital Learning Environment

 Our Core Suite of applications.
 Accessible both on the web and as a desktop application.
 Students can download and install Microsoft Office for free at portal.office.com using their school email address.
-Versions of Office and Onenote are available for all platforms.
+Versions of Office, Teams and OneNote are available for all platforms.